rordenlab/dcm2niix/README.md

  - [MRtrix mrconvert](http://mrtrix.readthedocs.io/en/latest/reference/commands/mrconvert.html) is a useful general purpose image converter and handles DTI data well.
 It is an outstanding tool for modern Philips enhanced images.
  - [Plastimatch](https://www.plastimatch.org/) is a Swiss Army knife - it computes registration, image processing, statistics and it has a basic image format converter that can convert some DICOM images to NIfTI or NRRD.
  - [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is one of the most popular tools in the field.
 It includes DICOM to NIfTI conversion.
 Being based on Matlab it is easy to script.
+ - [Simple Dicom Reader 2 (Sdr2)](http://ogles.sourceforge.net/sdr2-doc/index.html) uses [dcmtk](https://dicom.offis.de/dcmtk.php.en) to read DICOM images and convert them to the NIfTI format.
- - dcm2niix is largely used for converting MRI and CT DICOMs.
-While it should in theory support ultra sound (US) images stored as DICOMs, vendors tend to use private tags.
-The [SlicerHeart extension](https://github.com/SlicerHeart/SlicerHeart) is specifically designed to help 3D Slicer support this modality.
+ - [SlicerHeart extension](https://github.com/SlicerHeart/SlicerHeart) is specifically designed to help 3D Slicer support ultra sound (US) images stored as DICOM.

 ## Links